Javier Revuelta: How a challenging experience became rewarding, and led to a dream job

 Code Platoon opened a door that I had long ago considered to be closed.
 Going back to the reasons I joined the military, one of the things that the recruiter asked me after I had completed all of my assessments was whether I had an interest in languages or programming.
 Back then I said languages, but I spent the next ten years wondering what would have happened if I had answered differently.
 Code Platoon gave me a chance to answer that question again and choose a new path.

 One of the most important things that led to my decision to join Code Platoon was an early conversation I had with Rod while I was finishing up my application.
-It was clear to me that the best intentions were in place with this program: non-profit, veterans-focused, etc., but I knew that if the right person wasn’t at the helm this would be short-lived.
+It was clear to me that the best intentions were in place with this program: non-profit, veteran focused, etc., but I knew that if the right person wasn’t at the helm this would be short-lived.
 Rod instilled an immense amount of confidence in me, and his absolute frankness about the program, the challenges ahead, and his plans to really build something great made this an easy decision.

 Take all of that and add a generous tuition-assistance program coupled with companies willing to grant internship slots to new graduates, and you have a package that is unmatched by any other boot camp.

 What was your favorite and/or most memorable part of it?